CentOS/centos-cloud/README.rst

 Architecture tl;dr
 ------------------
-- Nova, Neutron, Keystone, Glance, Horizon only (no Swift, Cinder, Heat, Telemetry, etc.)
+- Nova, Neutron, Keystone, Glance only (no Horizon, Swift, Cinder, Heat, Telemetry, etc.)
 - No security groups, no floating IPs, no virtual routers, no metadata service
 - Flat networking (no VLAN/VXLAN) with DHCP and LinuxBridge